benhall-7/paracobNET/README.md

 GUI for editing param files using a TreeView -> DataGrid format (Windows only)

-To load labels, place the label file in the same directory as the application.
-To open a selected param from the TreeView, press the "Enter" keyboard key

 # ParamXML

 Command line program to convert params to XML format and back.
 For help information use the `-h` argument.